The DESI DR1 Peculiar Velocity Survey: growth rate measurements from the maximum likelihood fields method: Introduction

 The peculiar velocity of a galaxy is the difference between its total velocity, which is related to its redshift, and its recession velocity from Hubble's law \citep{Davis_2014}.
 To calculate the recession velocity, we need the redshift-independent distance measurements, which are obtained via galaxy scaling relations, such as the Tully-Fisher relation \citep{Tully_1977} for spiral galaxies, the Fundamental Plane \citep{Djorgovski_1987, Dressler_1987} for elliptical galaxies, or standard candles such as Type Ia supernovae \citep{Phillips_1993}.
 In this work, we use the DESI DR1 peculiar velocity catalogue, which contains \(\sim 80,000\) peculiar velocity measurements using the Tully-Fisher relation \citep{DESIY1_TF} and Fundamental Plane \citep{DESIY1_FP}.
 It is the largest peculiar velocity catalogue to date and is almost twice as large as the Cosmicflows-4 sample \citep{Tully_2023}.

 In linear theory, the peculiar velocity and galaxy density are only sensitive to the parameter combinations \(b\sigma_8\) and \(f\sigma_8\), where \(\sigma_8\) is the root mean square of matter density fluctuation within spheres of radius \(8h^{-1} \mathrm{Mpc}\), which defines the overall normalisation of the density perturbations, and \(b\) is the linear galaxy bias.\footnote{This degeneracy can be broken with the three-point correlation function/bispectrum or by combining the result with weak lensing \citep{Gil_Mar_n_2015, Massey_2007}.} The peculiar velocity and RSD are highly complementary methods to measure the growth rate of structure since peculiar velocity is more sensitive to the large-scale matter overdensity.
-At the same time, the RSD is more sensitive on smaller scales \citep{Koda_2014}.
+At the same time, the RSD is more sensitive on nonlinear scales \citep{Koda_2014}.
 More importantly, the peculiar velocity and galaxy overdensity are two different tracers of the same underlying matter density field.
-Previous literature has shown that combining two different tracers of the same matter density field can eliminate the cosmic variance and reduce the statistical uncertainty \citep{McDonald_2008, Blake_2013, Koda_2014}.
+Previous literature has shown that combining two different tracers of the same matter density field, such as galaxy density and peculiar velocity, can eliminate the sample variance and reduce the statistical uncertainty \citep{McDonald_2008, Blake_2013, Koda_2014}.

 Several methods have been developed to combine both tracers to constrain the growth rate.
-For example, we can determine the growth rate of structure by measuring the two-point velocity correlation functions \citep{Nusser_2017, Dupuy_2019, Turner_2021, Qin_2022, Turner_2022,Qin_2023a, Wang_2018, Beutler_2012, Appleby_2023}, measuring the galaxy density and peculiar velocity fields and constraining the growth rate by maximizing the likelihood \citep{Johnson_2014, Huterer_2017, Howlett_2017, Adams_2017, Adams_2020, Lai_2022}, measuring the momentum power spectrum \citep{Park_2000, Park_2006, Howlett_2019, Qin_2019, Fei_2025}, and using the density field to reconstruct the predicted peculiar velocity field \citep{Carrick_2015, Boruah_2020, Said_2020, lilow_2021,Qin_2023, Boubel_2024}.
+For example, we can determine the growth rate of structure by measuring the two-point velocity correlation functions \citep{Nusser_2017, Dupuy_2019, Turner_2021, Qin_2022, Turner_2022,Qin_2023a, Wang_2018, Beutler_2012, Appleby_2023}, measuring the galaxy density and peculiar velocity fields and constraining the growth rate by maximizing the likelihood \citep{Johnson_2014, Huterer_2017, Howlett_2017, Adams_2017, Adams_2020, Lai_2022}, measuring the momentum power spectrum \citep{Park_2000, Park_2006, Howlett_2019, Qin_2019, Fei_2025, Chen_2025}, and using the density field to reconstruct the predicted peculiar velocity field \citep{Carrick_2015, Boruah_2020, Said_2020, lilow_2021,Qin_2023, Boubel_2024, Stiskalek_2025}.
 In this work, we focus on the maximum likelihood fields method to constrain the growth rate of structure.